 DEFINITION OF COPYRIGHT

-The owner of a copyright has the right to exclude any other person from reproducing, distributing, performing, displaying, or preparing derivative works from the work covered by copyright for a specific period of time.
+The owner of a copyright has the right to exclude any other person from reproducing, distributing to the public, publicly performing, publicly displaying, or preparing derivative works from the work covered by copyright for a specific period of time.

 A copyrighted work can be a literary work, musical work, dramatic work, pantomime, choreographic work, pictorial work, graphic work, sculptural work, motion picture, audiovisual work, sound recording, architectural work, or computer program.